Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 You gain two Origin Feats of your choice, all other rules related to gaining Feats still apply.
 Replacing this Feat will forgo all the Origin Feats gained from this Feat.

 **Repeatable**
 You can take this feat more than once.
-Choose different Origin Feats each time.
+Choose another two eligible Origin Feats each time.
 All other rules related to gaining Feats still apply.

 ---